opencord/cord/docs/build_images.md

 the output carefully, and then post about the issue on the mailing list or Slack.

-If an image is not found on Dockerhub, you may see a 404 error like the following in the logs.
-If this happens, imagebuilder will attempt to build the image from scratch rather than pulling it:
+If an image is not found on Dockerhub (for example, if you have local modifications to the `Dockerfile` or context, or are have a patchset checked out), you may see a 404 error like the following in the logs.
+If this happens, imagebuilder will attempt to build the image from scratch rather than pulling
+it:

 ```python
 NotFound: 404 Client Error: Not Found ("{"message":"manifest for xosproject/xos-gui-extension-builder:<hash> not found"}")